 The participant can also choose to use the Share option and choose another method of sending the data.
 This option is shown by tapping the blue "Action Arrow".

 This is not currently directly possible but may be in future.
 However, a similar effect can be achieved by having a scheduled survey with a branching question.

 In the example below, a question is asked: "What time of day is it?
 Branching is then used to deliver the correct set of questions.
-Note that each set of questions must end with a "list" type question and each response for that question must have "%NEXT END".
+Note that each set of questions must end with a "list" or "checkbox" type question and each response for that question must have "%NEXT END".
 The exception is the last set of questions where any question type can be used and no "%NEXT" is needed.

 1|What time of day is it? %TYPE list|Morning|Afternoon %NEXT 4

 2|This is morning question 1 %TYPE checkbox|Response 1|Response 2|Response 3

 3|This is morning question 2. %TYPE list|Response 1 %NEXT END|Response 1 %NEXT END|Response 2 %NEXT END|Response 3 %NEXT END

 4|This is afternoon question 1 %TYPE checkbox|Response 1|Response 2|Response 3

 5|This is afternoon question 2 %TYPE list|Response 1|Response 2|Response 3